charmed-kubernetes/conctl/README.md

 It's currently a pain to have to 'if' every script that needs to drive either Docker or Containerd.
-It'd be nice to have a single CLI that can drive at least basic funtionality in both.
+It'd be nice to have a single CLI that can drive at least basic functionality in both.

 ## Current State